Léopold Cambier, firstname.lastname@example.org

 My current interests are the design of new, robust and fast sparse linear solver.

 I did my Bachelor & Master (2010-2015) in Engineering at Université catholique de Louvain (Belgium).
 During that time, I spent 3 months at MIT working with Prof. Laurent Demanet on seismic imaging and full wave inversion.
 I did my master thesis with Prof. P.-A. Absil, working on Low-Rank Matrix Compression.
-In 2015, after my Master at UCLouvain, I moved to Stanford to start my Ph.D.
-I started working with Prof. Eric Darve (Mechanical Engineering) on numerical linear algebra.
-After some work on low-rank kernel matrix approximation, I am now working on large sparse linear systems.
+In 2015 I moved to Stanford to start my Ph.D and started working with Prof. Eric Darve (Mechanical Engineering) on numerical linear algebra.
+I am now working on large sparse linear systems.
 We are trying to bridge the gap between direct methods (accurate, reliable but expensive) and preconditioners (cheap but complex to work with or very domain specific).
 We develop highly efficient incomplete factorization methods for large sparse linear systems, typically arising from PDE’s applications.
 During my PhD, I also did two interships (summers 2016 and 2017) at NVidia, working on cuDNN and cuBLAS.

 - This page: https://stanford.edu/~lcambier